 Did you know that 45% of healthy adults snore occasionally?
 If your spouse or significant other regularly complains that you sound like a buzzsaw, it’s time to consider professional medical help.
-At Weight Loss and Vitality in Washington, D.C., and Alexandria, Virginia, the team offers injection snoreplasty, a nonsurgical treatment for snoring that’s both safe and effective.
+At Weight Loss and Vitality in Manassas and Alexandria, Virginia; and Washington, DC, the team offers injection snoreplasty, a nonsurgical treatment for snoring that’s both safe and effective.
 To see if you’re a candidate, call or click and book your appointment today.

 Snoring occurs when there is an obstruction to free airflow through the passages at the back of your mouth and nose.
 The area where your tongue and upper throat meet your soft palate and uvula is collapsible.
 If these areas run into one another and vibrate while you’re sleeping, snoring results.

 Snoring is split into two separate categories: primary, or simple, snoring and obstructive sleep apnea (OSA).
 Primary snoring is characterized by loud upper-respiratory noises that occur during sleep.
 OSA, on the other hand, is a serious sleep disorder that causes you to start and stop breathing during sleep.